AndradeMatheus/ADPQualiExtractor/README.md

 # Quali ADP Extractor

-Proof of concept ADP timesheet extractor.
+Proof of concept of a ADP timesheet extractor.

 ## Installation